GRGalinger/Senior-Design/Files/1st_Semester/Budget.md

 ## Budget
-As of right now, we have no expenses to date, nor do we have any donations
+As of right now, we have no expenses to date, nor do we have any donations.